-In Australia, five new JB Hi-Fi stores were opened and two JB Hi-Fi stores were closed in FY2023.
-No The Good Guys or JB Hi-Fi New Zealand stores were opened or closed in FY2023.
+In Australia, six new JB Hi-Fi stores were opened and three JB Hi-Fi stores were closed in FY2024.
+In New Zealand, 5 new JB Hi-Fi stores were opened and no stores were closed in FY2024.
+There were no The Good Guys stores opened or closed in FY2024.